 For more information on Mac Recycle Clinic, see their Web site.

 If you have equipment that does not qualify, and live in Montgomery County, Maryland, please consider the Montgomery County Computer Recycling project.
+Howard County has an eCycle program.
+Fairfax County has an eCycle program.
 Check with the solid waste disposal agency in your jurisdiction for information on their disposal program.

 If you are disposing of a PC computer that runs on the Windows operating system, Capitol PC User Group, one of the nation's leading "Wintel" groups, operates the recycling program for you.
 It is called Project Reboot, obviously for Windows/MS-DOS/Intel machines.